How to Care For a Rubber Tree or Ficus Elastica Plant

 Soil and Potting

-Ficus trees—including Ficus elastica—do not like to sit in water, so a light, fast-draining soil that stays well-aerated is essential.
+Ficus trees—including Ficus elastica—do not like to sit in water, so a well-draining soil or fast-draining potting mix that stays well-aerated is essential.
 A nice, loose cactus mix can do the trick, but we recommend something a little more specialized for long-term health.

 Fiddle Leaf Fig Soil was specifically created for ficus trees and provides the perfect balance of drainage and water retention while containing the right nutrients to promote strong growth and the right pH for optimal health and nutrient absorption.